kagiko/vaultwarden-wiki/Running-a-private-vaultwarden-instance-with-Let's-Encrypt-certs.md

 caddy run -envfile caddy.env
 ```

-Start `bitwarden_rs` by running
+Start `vaultwarden` by running
 ```
 export ROCKET_PORT=8080
 export WEBSOCKET_ENABLED=true

-./bitwarden_rs
+./vaultwarden
 ```

-You should now be able to reach your bitwarden_rs instance at https://my-bwrs.duckdns.org.
+You should now be able to reach your vaultwarden instance at https://my-bwrs.duckdns.org.

 ## Cloudflare setup

 If you don't already have an account, create one at https://www.cloudflare.com/; you'll also have to go to your domain registrar to set your nameservers to the ones assigned to you by Cloudflare.
-Create a subdomain for your bitwarden_rs instance (e.g., `bwrs.example.com`), setting its IP to your bitwarden_rs host's private IP (e.g., `192.168.1.100`).
+Create a subdomain for your vaultwarden instance (e.g., `bwrs.example.com`), setting its IP to your vaultwarden host's private IP (e.g., `192.168.1.100`).
 For example:

 ![A record config](https://i.imgur.com/BBvy4Yj.png)